Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Can we use and take advantage of our technological skills and means, absolutely we must, by all means.
 As I always keep saying since 20 years or so certain (good) technology is our only hope.
 We just need to really start using it to propel us into the future instead of driving us on the brink of extinction.

-We can take courses or workshops, survive wars, be the strongest most invincible, infallible humans to ever walk on earth, yet we cannot be prepared to face death of someone close to us.
+We can take courses or workshops, survive wars, be the strongest most invincible, infallible humans to ever walk on earth, yet we cannot be prepared to face the death of someone close to us.
 Rest be assured, death comes in different shapes and sizes, not just the very definitive physical death.

 We don’t have enough time before the, AI horsemen of the apocalypse will be unleashed?
 Let’s make it count then.